The Koalas have use of the library every Monday. Please ensure that your child returns their library book if they would like another.

-Every Thursday we will send a class toy home with a special book.
+Every Thursday we will send Roxy the koala home for a week with a special book.
 This is to encourage speaking and listening skills within class.
-Please encourage your child to draw a picture (or add a photo) to illustrate what you have done at home with the class toy and write a few words or sentences to share their news.
+Please encourage your child to draw a picture (or add a photo) to illustrate what you have done at home with Roxy and write a few words or sentences to share their news.
 If she could come back to school for the following Thursday ready to go home with the next child, that would be great.

 Don’t forget to name your PE kit and keep it in school during the week.